Space Vixen Colonel Deering Saves the Day!

 There are perks to starring in a cult sci-fi series: Erin was able kept the model of her starfighter from Buck Rogers in the 25th Century.
 However, she kept it on a top shelf near a heating outlet and it melted - but it still looks kind of cool.

-Erin remains active in the business, and we can expect to see more of her in the future.
+Erin remains active in the business, appearing in "Star Trek Continues" as Commodore Gray, an episode of "Mystery Science Theater 3000: The Return" (2017), and ""In-World War" (2017).
+We certainly can expect to see more of her in the future.
 Below is a great interview done in Perth, Australia for her fans.